 In an Australian-first, landmark partnership, Facebook and Instagram have contributed $1 million to scale up PROJECT ROCKIT’s youth-driven approach.
 This partnership will grow 10,000 Digital Ambassadors from 600 schools in 40 communities across Australia.
 This builds on an eight year history of PROJECT ROCKIT partnering with Facebook and Instagram to deliver high impact events and campaigns tackling (cyber)bullying and growing youth leadership.
 PROJECT ROCKIT now serves on Facebook’s global Safety Advisory Board raising young people’s perspectives to those in a position to make positive change.

-PROJECT ROCKIT Digital Ambassadors then have access to the online Action Hub, providing ongoing education, tools and resources to reinforce core messages, extend learning and spark peer-led action within the school for navigating the online world.
-The online Action Hub is packaged into a 4-week learning program, which reinforces the positive event experience into lasting change that can be led by young people.
+Students then have access to the online Action Hub, providing ongoing education and resources to reinforce core messages, extend learning and spark peer-led action within schools for navigating the online world.
+The online Action Hub is packaged into a 4-week learning program, which reinforces the event experience into lasting change that can be led by young people.
 Through the hub, educators and Digital Ambassadors plug into a collective, youth-designed toolkit that gives them everything they need to create social change in their own school communities.

 Digital Ambassadors are equipped to 'rock it' in the online world.
-With social leadership skills, new perspectives, a bucketload of empathy and a community of peers equally committed to change, Digital Ambassadors are ready and committed to use their online power for good.
+With leadership skills, new perspectives, a bucketload of empathy and a community of peers equally committed to change, students are ready and committed to use their online power for good.
 This is more than just a one-off school workshop.
-You will be plugging into a powerful movement of over 300,000 other young people who are united, prepared and ready to stand up to bullying - on and offline.
+You will be plugging into a movement of over 300,000 young people who are united and ready to stand up to bullying - on and offline.
 Together we navigate the risks and rewards of challenging (cyber)bullying with credible strategies to shut down online hate.